 The founders often optimistically express how their venture will generate millions of dollars in revenue in a few short years or be the next unicorn (valuation of more than $1 billion).
 They fail to recognize, however, that a large majority of startups fail within the first few years of existence.
-These startups failed not because of a lack of market opportunity, but as result of their inability to implement their business plan or foresee and mitigate any number of risk factors.
+These startups fail not because of a lack of market opportunity, but as result of their inability to implement their business plan or foresee and mitigate any number of risk factors.

-The initial meeting with a startup founder provides them with the ability to communicate their "path to success."
+The initial meeting with a startup founder provides them with the ability to communicate their "Path to Success."
 In other words, what is their plan to overcome the long odds of turning their startup into a successful (profitable) venture?

 Below is an agenda that I often provide the startup founder in advance of our first meeting in order to efficiently use our time together:

 - Where do you see your business in five years?
 What type of company are you trying to build? ("We are building a profitable company" is a great start to answering this question.)
 What will your company be the leader of and who are you serving?

 - What is the problem you are trying to solve?

 - In simple terms, what is your company's solution?
 How is your product or service creating value for your customers?
 What is the "WOW FACTOR" that will motivate your customers to pay for your product or service?

 - What is your company's competitive advantage?

 As noted above, WOW FACTOR #1 pertains to how you drive value for your customers.
 WOW FACTOR #2 is your plan to increase value for your company, which in turn will generate a return on investment for you (as investor #1), your co-founders and outside investors.
 Since I subscribe to the principle that if you don't know your numbers, you don't know your business, I wish to know:

 - What are your annual or projected sales based on a trailing 12 months, not the calendar?